I hope that everyone's enjoying the last few days of summer!

 If possible, please plan to have your child arrive between 7:45 a.m. and 7:55 a.m.
 You can drop off as early as 7:30 a.m. and students entering school after 8 a.m. are considered tardy.
 If you are dropping your child off at school, please pull up into our drop off zone and as always, staff will assist getting your child into the school and classroom safely.
 PLEASE do not drop students off at school before 7:30 a.m. as the building is locked and there is no supervision.
 Students that arrive before 7:45 a.m. wait in the gym physically distanced until the 7:45 a.m. bell when students walk to classrooms.
 Students eating breakfast at school will eat in the cafeteria.

 As in the past, students riding buses home will board at approximately 2:15 p.m. and buses will leave campus by 2:20 p.m.
 Student Pickup will begin after the buses pull away at approximately 2:20 p.m.
-Parents will no longer wait in the cafeteria, but rather go to the specific locations shown below.
+Like last year, parents will not wait in the cafeteria, but rather go to the specific locations shown below.
 This dismissal procedure is very common in neighborhood schools and it will allow us to maintain physical distancing for students and parents during the dismissal.
 Parents with more than one child will go to the different locations to pick up their children.
-Thank you for wearing your masks on campus and for physically distancing.
+Thank you for wearing your masks while in close proximity to others on campus and for physically distancing.

 Dismissal Locations (subject to change)